 The Future of Food Systems: Four Themes to Pay Attention to

-Our world’s food systems aren’t broken; they’re functioning how they were designed.
-The world needs food systems that are designed to be more equitable and sustainable.
 Here are 4 themes from the Food System Vision Prize—as discussed in a recent episode of the Design Is Everywhere podcast—to help guide us toward a better food future.

 By Matt Ridenour and Robyn Park